k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 	- "clear_preconditions?
 (R37)"
 	- "clear_business_logic?
 (R38)"
 	- "clear subject?
 (R39)"
-4. Calculate the redability metrics with an external tool (e.g., [https://readabilityformulas.com](https://readabilityformulas.com)) and enter the results to the respective header cells named after the metric (again marked in italic).
-Copy for this the colum with the requirements texts and enter this input to the tool.
+4. Calculate the readability metrics with an external tool (e.g., [https://readabilityformulas.com](https://readabilityformulas.com)) and enter the results to the respective header cells named after the metric (again marked in italic).
+Copy for this the column with the requirements texts and enter this input to the tool.
 5 In case of use of random group sheets, update the references to the respective randomly assigned requirements on the original phrasing sheets and also process 4. for these random group texts
 5. To calculate the remaining metrics with the Python script, follow the next steps: